rpm-software-management/dnf5/doc/dnf5.conf-vendorpolicy.5.rst

 Example 2: Allow change from any vendor to "My Trusted Vendor"
 --------------------------------------------------------------

-This example shows the minimal required configuration, allowing a change from any vendor to "My Trusted Vendor", but not the reverse.
+This example shows allowing a change from any vendor to "My Trusted Vendor", but not the reverse.

+**Version "1.0"** (requires explicit rule for allowing all vendors):

 .. code-block:: toml